Two Utah Digital-First Banking Brands

 Available; primary account holder sends an email invite to the joint account holder. |

-UtahFi note: If you are a non-citizen and your online application gets stuck in verification, the smoothest workaround is often opening at a physical Utah bank or credit union in person with your IDs and proof of address.
+UtahFi note: If you are a non-citizen and your online application gets stuck in verification, the smoothest option is often opening at a physical Utah bank or credit union in person with your IDs and proof of address.
 With Ally and SoFi, be prepared for follow-up verification since both are built around online onboarding.

 Which One Is Right for You?